17 Best Arcades in Las Vegas (2023 Update)

 Located in a new 25,000 ft locale at the far southern end of The Strip – or arguably, a little beyond what most people would consider the true Strip – the Pinball Hall of Fame is legendary among gaming fans in Vegas, and especially those with a love of pinball.

 You’ll find hundreds of machines to choose from, allowing you to hone your skills or show off your abilities to your friends.
-They have a few other games in there too, but it’s really all about pinball – so if you’re a fan, this is a place that’s worth the trip to experience it for yourself.
+They have a few other games in there, too, but it’s really all about pinball – so if you’re a fan, this place is worth the trip to experience it for yourself.

 HyperX Esports Arena at Luxor